 This plays out in all aspects of home décor, even in monochromatic schemes.
 Walls and trim awash in a single, rich color provide an encompassing, dynamic ambiance to a home's interior.
 Bold, even zany prints and patterns can add humor and excitement to a room's character.
 Even smaller touches, like natural wood cabinets, islands, and shelves in an otherwise white-washed kitchen, or kitchen cabinets layered with rich tones, contribute to a personality with real pop!

-Out: Perfect White Spaceswhite interior design
+Out: Perfect White Spaces

 While personality has made a comeback, perfection is on its way out.
 People have to deal with the cold efficiency of corporations and institutions on a daily basis, and don't want any part of it when they come home.
 Instead, homeowners are increasingly trending towards the "lived in" look, and want warm tones and "imperfect" design to make their living spaces comfortable and relaxing.